-Susono City is located on the Pacific coast of Honshu Island, 150 kilometres (94 miles) south of Tokyo, at the foot of Mount Fuji in the west and Mount Hakone in the east.
+Susono City is located on the Pacific coast of Honshu Island, 95 kilometres south-west of Tokyo, at the foot of Mount Fuji in the west and Mount Hakone in the east.
 Suruga Wan (Bay) lies 20 kilometres south of Susono City.
 The City consists of an area of 137.82 square kilometres, which extends 23.5 kilometres from east to west and 21 kilometres from north to south.
 The elevation varies from 78.5 to 2,163 metres above sea level.

 Susono City consists of five regions.
 For the fifty years preceding 1952 it consisted of five separate villages.
 On April 1, 1952 two of the villages formed a new town named Susono.
 At that time, the population was only 10,840 and there were 1,879 households.
 In 1956 another village joined Susono and in 1957 the remaining two villages also became part of the town.
 These five villages are the basis of the present Susono City.
 The population grew to 14,733 and the number of households increased to 3,258.

 On January 1 1971, according to Japanese law that states that communities with a population of 30,000 or more can be declared Cities, Susono became a City.
 It is the 20th established City in Shizuoka Prefecture (State) and the 594th established City in Japan.

-During the twenty years following the adoption of the City system, Susono has been progressing in its development as a modern City but always with consideration for maintaining the balance of the natural environment.
+During the nearly fifty years following the adoption of the City system, Susono has been progressing in its development as a modern City but always with consideration for maintaining the balance of the natural environment.
 At present, the population consists of around 53,000 residents.